MaxValue/ansible-role-wireguard/README.md

 The internal variable `_wireguard_tunnel_item` stores the config for the current tunnel while looping through the defined tunnels of `wireguard_tunnels`.

-    _wireguard_PrivateKey
+    _wireguard_tunnel_PrivateKey

-The internal variable `_wireguard_PrivateKey` stores the newly generated private key of the tunnel when the tunnel did not exist before.
+The internal variable `_wireguard_tunnel_PrivateKey` stores the newly generated private key of the tunnel when the tunnel did not exist before.
 The variable gets blanked after use.

-    _wireguard_PublicKey
+    _wireguard_tunnel_PublicKey

+The internal variable `_wireguard_tunnel_PublicKey` stores the generated public key of the tunnel.

+    _wireguard_Peer_Address

-The internal variable `_wireguard_PublicKey` stores the newly generated public key of the tunnel when the tunnel did not exist before.
-The variable gets saved to the controller if `wireguard_save_public_keys` is set to `true`.
+The internal variable `_wireguard_Peer_Address` stores the newly generated IP address of the new peer for the tunnel.

     result_wireguard_find_tunnelconfig